lhdjung/moder/README.md

 The moder package determines single or multiple modes (most frequent values).
 By default, its functions check whether missing values make this impossible, and return `NA` in this case.
-Its source code has no dependencies.
+They have no dependencies.

 Mode functions fill a gap in measures of central tendency in R. `mean()`